flatpak/flatpak-docs/docs/sandbox-permissions.rst

 Most Applications have a state that persists during runs.
 No additional permissions need adding to store configuration and save or cache data.

-If your app uses only the :ref:`xdg-base-directories`, then you do not need to add permissions for any access.
+If your app uses only the :ref:`conventions:XDG base directories`, then you do not need to add permissions for any access.
 The directories are mapped automatically to app specific directories in the user's home.

 Standard permissions
 ````````````````````